Kiplinger Approved - Sponsored Offer

 ● Bill credits stop if you cancel service or pay off the device early

-How multi-line discounts lower your cost per person
+How multiline discounts lower your cost per person

 One of the most effective ways to reduce your wireless bill is by bundling multiple lines under a single plan.
 Most major carriers structure their pricing so that the cost per line drops as you add more people.

-This approach works well for couples who may be moving off a family plan after retirement or setting up a new plan together.
+This approach works well for couples who might be moving off a family plan after retirement or setting up a new plan together.
 Instead of paying for two separate accounts, combining lines can bring the average monthly cost per person down by $10 to $20 or more, depending on the plan.

 Some carriers also offer additional savings when you bundle services.
 T-Mobile offers home internet for about $30 per month when it is paired with a 55+ phone plan.
 The service typically includes no equipment fees or annual contracts, which can help keep monthly costs predictable.